Woodlands Checkpoint: Future extension

 On 30 March 2017, authorities announced that the Old Woodlands Town Centre (OWTC) and two privately owned blocks were compulsorily acquired by the government, in order for the land to be converted into an extension of the 1999 checkpoint.
 The tenants and owners at OWTC and the privately owned blocks were compensated at market value, and OWTC was closed on 30 November 2017.
 On 26 May 2022, authorities announced that they would acquire 9 blocks of Housing and Development Board flats for the same extension.

 Connectivity

+The Bukit Timah Expressway (BKE) links Woodlands Checkpoint with the rest of the expressway network in Singapore.

 Cross Border Bus Services

 The cross-border land transportation of the Woodlands Checkpoint towards Johor Bahru, via the Johor–Singapore Causeway, is mainly served by eight cross-border public bus services, as well as four private-owned cross-border express coach services.
 Singapore government-owned public bus services 160, 170 and 170X are part of Bukit Merah Bus Package, and service 950 is part of the Woodlands Bus Package, both under the Land Transport Authority's Bus Contracting Model.
 Malaysian mobility company Causeway Link owns and operates the public bus services CW1, CW2 and CW5.
 Singapore mobility company Advanced Coach Services owns and operates the public service AC7.
-Private express bus services starting from Queens Street, as well as Changi Airport and Resorts World Sentosa, are operated by Singapore-Johore Express (SJE) Pte Ltd and Transtar Travel & Tours Pte Ltd.
+Private express bus services starting from Queen Street, as well as Changi Airport and Resorts World Sentosa, are operated by Singapore-Johore Express (SJE) Pte Ltd and Transtar Travel & Tours Pte Ltd (Only TS1 and TS8 is operating).